Shanghai expats need to be concerned about Shanghai water quality.

 It was also reported that the water quality in the Huangpu river, which still supplied about 30 percent of Shanghai tap water in 2015, was worsening.

 The government is building a new emergency back-up reservoir on the Taipu River, which will be able to provide three days of water when the Huangpu water is too polluted.

 Fortunately, Shanghai water is first sent to treatment plants, some managed by Veolia, a French water treatment company, before being piped to our homes.
 Expats, however, still need to be wary of Shanghai tap water.

-Many of the pipes that bring the water to Shanghai homes are very old, and not up to the same standards used in developed countries, so leaching of metals and sediment into Shanghai water is possible during its transport.
+Many of the pipes that bring the water to Shanghai homes are old, rusted and not up to the same standards used in developed countries, so leaching of metals and sediment into Shanghai water is possible during its travel.

 The local government wants to invest to upgrade the system, but finances are limited, partly due to huge losses of water companies that currently sell water at below costs to Shanghai households.

 Another issue affecting the quality of Shanghai tap water is its storage once it arrives at Shanghai's residential apartment buildings.